meerk40t/svgio/README.md

 The Nodes module provides the needed classes for the DOM tree, bootstrapping of nodes, modifications, and saving of nodes.
 This works somewhat like `svgwrite` if `svgwrite` also had the ability to read and modify the DOM nodes.

+Be advised: There is a `nodes.Path` class which corresponds to the non-rendered Path-node.
+And there is also the `path.Path()` object which corresponds to the geometric data.

 # Path

-The Path module is similar to `svg.path` and `svgpathtools` projects and is actually derived from those projects.
+The Path module is similar to `svg.path` and `svgpathtools` projects and is derived in part from those projects.

+# CSS
+Proper execution of Cascading Style Sheets as a larger set of rules require DOM nodes and parsing of the style sheets to adjust the rule-matched data before the rendering process.
+The matching of these rules should be dynamic, altering a node can result in a CSS rule match that previously did not exist.

 # License